marcus67/little_brother/README.md

 Note that the second command is required to install missing dependencies since `dpkg` does not run a dependency check.
 Instead, it will return with an error which will then be "fixed" by `apt-get`.

+After installation use

+    systemctl start little-brother

-After installation the system (`systemctl`) will try to start the application right away.
+to start the application right away.
 The application will successfully start up provided that the default port 5555 is available on the host.
 You can check the success by trying to log into the [web frontend](http://localhost:5555/).